Climbing Mount Everest, Nepal

 In May 1975, Junko Tabei became the first female to climb the mountain.
 Three years later Reinhold Messner and Peter Habeler were the first to achieve the summit without bottled oxygen.
 Messner, perhaps the most prolific mountaineer of all time, said that he would climb Everest "by fair means" or not at all.
 He repeated the feat from the Tibetan side in 1980, but this time without Habeler, chalking up the first solo ascent of Everest in the process.

-This route starts from the 5380-metre Everest Base Camp, reached by 6-8 day trek from Lukla airport (2860 m, also known as the Tenzing-Hillary Airport), itself a 40-minute flight by light plane from Kathmandu's Tribhuvan airport.
+This route starts from the 5380-metre Everest Base Camp (see on map), reached by 6-8 day trek from Lukla airport (2860 m, also known as the Tenzing-Hillary Airport), itself a 40-minute flight by light plane from Kathmandu's Tribhuvan airport.

 The usual route takes climbers to Phakding (2640 m, day 1), Namche Bazaar (3440 m, day 2, where an acclimatization day is advisable), Tengboche (3867 m, day 4), Dingboche (4260 m, day 5, where another acclimatization day is taken), Lobuche (4930 m, day 7) and Base Camp (5380 m, day 8).